davewalker60/pmdup/pages/booking-las-arenas.md

 As we learned during camp last year, retail prices for the rooms have risen (to as much as 1800 pesos/night) with beachside rooms now costing more than poolside rooms. ***But miraculously***, the total hotel group rate we negotiated amazingly allows us to charge the same $70 per night as last year (assuming the exchange rate remains above 17 pesos/dollar) for 10-night-stay beachside rooms and ***even less*** for poolside rooms!

-No one knows what the impact of the US presidential election will have on the money markets, ***so we are giving you the ability to decide when your dollars get converted to pesos\***.
-You can either:
+No one knows what the impact of the US presidential election will have on the money markets, <span style="color:red">If the exchange rate drops below 17 pesos/US dollar, we'll need to adjust the prices in this way:</span>

+- The actual dollar (USD or CDN) price you pay would be determined using the exchange rate at the time you pay.
+- Dollars collected would be converted to pesos at the time collected.

+<span style="color:red">So, we are giving you the ability to decide when your dollars get converted to pesos.</span> You can either:

-- Pay sooner to avoid unknown future exchange rate fluctuations.
+- Pay sooner to avoid the generally-forecasted predicted drop in the exchange rate.
 - Pay later to hang on to your money until you feel the time is right for you.

-<span style="color:red">If the exchange rate drops below 17 pesos/dollar:</span>

-- The actual dollar (USD or CDN) price you pay will be determined using the exchange rate at the time you pay.
-- Dollars collected will be converted to pesos at the time collected.

 ### Hotel Las Arenas Pricing Options***